-plan's assets must be allocated under section 4044-notably, nonguaranteed benefits in priority category 3.
+In a distress termination, the plan's enrolled actuary must certify, among other things, whether the plan is sufficient for guaranteed benefits as of the proposed termination date and as of the proposed distribution date.
+ERISA section 4041(c)(2)(A).
+In making those determinations, the actuary must take into account nonguaranteed benefits to which the plan's assets must be allocated under section 4044-notably, nonguaranteed benefits in priority category 3.
 PBGC must determine whether it agrees that the plan is sufficient for guaranteed benefits.
-(See section 4041(c)(3)(A) of ERISA.)
+ERISA section 4041(c)(3)(A).
 If PBGC agrees that the plan is sufficient for guaranteed benefits, it so notifies the plan administrator and the administrator then proceeds to distribute the plan's assets and carry out the termination of the plan.
-(See section 4041(c)(3)(B)(ii) of ERISA.)
+ERISA section 4041(c)(3)(B)(ii).
 One purpose of the determinations under section 4041 of the plan's sufficiency for guaranteed benefits is to avoid PBGC trusteeship of a plan that has enough assets to pay all the benefits that PBGC would pay if it took over the plan.
 (Any additional benefits that may be payable under section 4022(c) of ERISA are not considered for purposes of whether a plan is sufficient for guaranteed benefits.)

-The final regulation provides that in a PPA 2006 bankruptcy termination, the determination of sufficiency for guaranteed benefits is made taking into account the amendments made by section 404 of PPA 2006.
-That is, the plan actuary and PBGC must determine sufficiency for guaranteed benefits based on whether, as of the termination date and the distribution date, the plan has sufficient assets to pay the benefits that are guaranteed as of the bankruptcy filing date and the benefits that are in priority category 3 as of three years before the bankruptcy filing date (based generally on the plan provisions as of five years before the bankruptcy filing date).
-It would make little sense to treat as insufficient for guaranteed benefitsand thus require PBGC to trustee-a plan that has enough assets to provide all the benefits that PBGC would pay if it became statutory trustee of the plan.
+The proposed regulation provides that in a PPA 2006 bankruptcy termination, the determination of sufficiency for guaranteed benefits is made taking into account the amendments made by section 404 of PPA 2006.
+That is, the plan actuary and PBGC should determine sufficiency for guaranteed benefits based on whether, as of the termination date and the distribution date, the plan has sufficient assets to pay the benefits that are guaranteed as of the bankruptcy filing date and the benefits that are in priority category 3 as of three years before the bankruptcy filing date (based generally on the plan provisions as of five years before the bankruptcy filing date).
+It would make little sense to treat as insufficient for guaranteed benefits-and thus require PBGC to trustee-a plan that has enough assets to provide all the benefits that PBGC would pay if it became statutory trustee of the plan.